kvtoraman/graph-drawer/README.md

 # Web Based Graph Drawer

 This is a web based graph drawer.
 Graph is drawn by a given JSON element. **d3** library is used (it makes make panning and zooming much easier).
 The graph is assumed to be a [cfg](https://en.wikipedia.org/wiki/Control_flow_graph).
 Our aim is to draw the graph such that:
-- It has minimun number of back edges.
+- It has minimum  number of back edges.
-- It has minumum number of edge intersections.
+- It has minimum  number of edge intersections.

 ## Getting Started